 Mike Mussina and Texas righty Ryan Drese hooked up in a beaut on a messy, wet Sunday afternoon in the Bronx on June 6, 2004, and Moose allowed only two fly balls and three hits through eight innings in a masterful performance.
 But Drese did well too, and when Jason Giambi doubled the 1-0 Yankee lead they had taken on a Bernie Williams fourth-inning jack with a homer of his own with two down in the bottom of the eighth, it looked like the home team wouldn’t need it.
 But catcher Rod Barajas chased Mussina with a lead-off ninth-inning triple to left, and Mariano Rivera closed the 2-1 Yankee win.

-Melky Cabrera had a seesaw career in the Bronx; did not play well after his trade to Atlanta to start the 2010 season (KC, another story?); was a less happy story due to steroid abuse in San Francisco; but is doing well in Toronto now, but let’s take a look back at what was probably his biggest defensive moment in Pinstripes.
+Melky Cabrera had a seesaw career in the Bronx; did not play well after his trade to Atlanta to start the 2010 season (KC, another story?); was a less happy story due to steroid abuse in San Francisco; but did well in Toronto later, but let’s take a look back at what was probably his biggest defensive moment in Pinstripes.
 Chien-Ming Wang pitched the Yanks to a 2-1 lead over Boston through seven on June 6, 2006.
 David Ortiz had homered for the lone Red Sox run in the third, and Manny Ramirez blasted Kyle Farnsworth‘s two-out, eighth-inning fastball toward the visiting bullpen with Cabrera and Johnny Damon in hot pursuit.
 It was Damon’s unbridled jump for joy that confirmed the great catch to one and all, as the Scoreboard celebrated the Yankee rookie’s transcendent moment thusly: The Melky Way!

 His crushingly disappointing 2008 season notwithstanding, Darrell Rasner actually pitched well when he joined the rotation, as in the disappointing 2-1 loss he and the Yanks suffered against Kyle Davies and the Royals on June 6.
 The Yanks amassed 10 hits, and hit safely twice in an inning three times, but Robbie Cano‘s sixth-inning double produced the lone Yankee score.
 A Mark Teahen double-play grounder produced the second KC run.